Unified EPC/IMS core network

 YateUCN is easy to operate and manage remotely using the Yate Mobile Management Interface (MMI).

-The interface makes it accessible to add a new YateUCN unit, to setup a cluster of YateUCNs, to configure a single YateUCN function (MSC/VLR, GMSC, SGSN, GGSN, SGW or PGW), to configure YateUCN equipment with all its GSM/GPRS/LTE functions and more.
+The interface makes it accessible to add a new YateUCN unit, to setup a cluster of YateUCNs, to configure a single YateUCN function, to configure YateUCN equipment with all its GSM/3G/LTE functions and more.
 With YateMMI operators can remotely manage their entire network equipment using a single web interface.

 Here is a link to a demo of the YateMMI, with a preconfigured YateUCN equipment (both the username and password are admin).